ikejs/FSP-8-27-19/README.md

-This movie is about a kid from Make School in San Francisco who wishes they still used full stack with NodeJS instead of Phython.
-The kid hopes that some day there will be NodeJS taught for a lesson.
+This movie is about apples.

+Characters:
+- Apple guy
+- Orange guy
+- Pear guy